shiva16/rpiShields/tutorials/tutorial8/README.md

-# Gps Tracker with Sixfab Gps Shield
+# Raspberry Pi Gps Tracker with Sixfab Gps Shield

 1. Firstly, Connect your Raspberry Pi to internet and run `sudo apt-get update` to update your Raspberry Pi
 2. We should stop getty service on Raspbian.